moja-global/moja_global_docs/docs/prerequisites/cmake.rst

 On opening the installer:

-- Open the installer, click NEXT.
+- Open the installer, click **Next**.
-- Accept the terms and click NEXT.
+- Accept the terms and click **Next**.
-- Select the “Add CMake to the system PATH for all users” option in the Install options section.
+- Select the **Add CMake to the system PATH for all users** option in the Install options section.
-- Click next and finally click Install
+- Click **Next** and finally click Install

-After Cmake is installed, restart your system.
+- After CMake is installed, restart your system.